tompysqlpbi/Python/README.md

 # Python
 My python projects

-Some of my P\thon projects
+Some of my Python projects